 - Multigrain bread topped with eggs

-- Bagels or breakfast muffins with low-fat cottage cheese
+- Bagels or breakfast muffins with smoked salmon or low-fat cottage cheese

 Are you training for an event this year?
 Share your tips and experiences below.